7ep/demo/README.md

     pipenv install

-Finally, to run (for example) our API tests or Behave tests, switch into one of those directories (ui_tests or api_tests) and
+Finally, to run (for example) our API tests or Behave tests (note that the app has to be running, so in another terminal run gradlew appRun)
-run:

 For ui_tests:

-    pipenv run behave
+    gradlew runBehaveTests

 or for api_tests:

+    gradlew runApiTests

-    pipenv run python -m unittest tests
+To run all tests combined:

+    gradlew runAllTests

 #### To build with tests:
 On Mac/Linux